Social media threats not new to SCCPSS, district’s police chief says

 SCCPSS increased security at three area high schools: Islands, Jenkins and Johnson.
 Some parents chose to keep their kids at home because of the reported threat.

-“I would rather my child miss a day of school and nothing happened instead of her going to school and her potentially being harmed because we didn’t think it was serious,” parent Wanda Plummer said.
+“I would rather my child miss a day of school and nothing happened instead of her going to school and her potentially being harmed because we didn’t think it was serious,” said parent Wanda Plummer.

 According to officials, a similar threat has been found circulating several other school districts across the state.
 Though Wednesday’s threat was determined to be unfounded, some parents fear one day it could be legitimate.